 Keep moisture under control.
 Moisture leads to growth of living pollutants and condensation.
 Exhaust fans can help.

-Personal care products and air fresheners can emit gases.
+Personal care products and air fresheners can give off gases.
 Find items with little or no aerosol, open windows, and use fans.

 Have a professional repair or remove damaged asbestos floor tiles.

-A cold mist humidifier or vaporizer can encourage the growth of living pollutants.
-Use and clean the device properly and change water daily.
+A cold mist humidifier or vaporizer can promote the growth of living pollutants.
+Use and clean the appliance properly and change water daily.

-Bedding should use allergen-impermeable pillow and mattress covers.
-Wash regularly in water above 130 degrees F. Vacuum under beds regularly to control dust mites.
+Bedding should use pillows and mattress covers that block allergens.
+Wash regularly in water above 130° F (54° C).
+Vacuum under beds regularly to control dust mites.